 And what’s the atmosphere like on the course?

-Thanks to the group size of a maximum of eight people, the courses here at the branch in Baden are very friendly.
-I remember one course where the atmosphere was so good that the “Getting started” group decided to do the other modules together too.
+Thanks to the group size of a maximum of eight people, the courses here at the branch in Baden are very informal.
+I remember one course where the atmosphere was so good that the “Getting started” group decided to do the second module together too.

 Is what you learn on the course enough to be able to use digital banking by yourself?